sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 ### What
 - React context is thus a way to have a global state across components.
 - The hook provides a read/write object for each user(consumer component).
-A write re-renders the parent component, effectively re-rendering all descendant components.
+A write re-renders the ancestor component, effectively re-rendering all descendant components.

 - One should absolutely use `useState`, `useEffect` in the context component, for persistence and automatic re-renders.